gburboz/open-deepracer/copy-model-to-diff-account/README.md

 </pre>

 ### Download to local directory
-1. `model-metadata/#MODEL-NAME/model_metadata.json` to `TEMP-MODEL-DIR`  : Contains model's action space definition. (copy of same is also present in `SageMaker-RoboMaker` directory)
+1. `model-metadata/#MODEL-NAME/model_metadata.json` to `TEMP-MODEL-DIR`  : Contains model's action space definition. (copy of same is also present in `DeepRacer-SageMaker-RoboMaker` directory)
 2. `reward-functions/#MODEL-NAME/reward_function.py` to `TEMP-MODEL-DIR` : Contains reward function you used for training your model.
 3.`DeepRacer-SageMaker-RoboMaker-comm-TIMESTAMP-2004270...8c2e/model/*` to `TEMP-MODEL-DIR/model-files`: Contains multiple files that define trained model we are interested to copy over.